 Hollywood Restraining Order

-Court says a hundred and fifty feet, woman.
-A HUNDRED AND FIFTY FEET.
+Court says a hundred an' fifty feet, woman.
+A hundred an' fifty feet!

 Like many Real Life